raml-org/webapi-parser/docs/migration-guide-java.md

 * In addition to RAML 0.8 and RAML 1.0 parsing it can also resolve (flatten) it and validate.
 The parser also supports a number of other API Spec formats: OAS 2.0, OAS 3.0, AMF JSON-LD;
 * `webapi-parser` provides only async/Promise-based API;
 * API of the model/object it produces on parsing is completely different from the one produced by `raml-java-parser`.
 You can research the new model API by following the link in the [assistance section](#need-assistance) below.
+* When using resource types, traits, data types and other means of reusing patterns, old parser used to "flatten" these abstractions into a parsed document, making it possible to navigate and inspect them after parsing.
+E.g. if a resource uses a resourceType which defines a `200` response you could navigate to that response from the resource via parsed model and inspect it immediately after parsing.
+To achieve this behaviour in the new parser one would have to parse AND perform a [model resolution](resolving.md).

 ## Migrating the code
 Consider this code which uses `raml-java-parser`: